 Addiction is a developmental disorder that means a person is not actually addicted and alcoholic at birth.
 Addiction starts with substances that chemically and structurally change the brain making the brain more susceptible to the risks for the development of the disease.
 Genetics mental illness, childhood trauma, social environment, and early use.
 All five can actually create brain changes or influence any underlying change.
 If one doesn’t treat one’s mental illness during their addiction treatment might be a trigger to addiction that was initially found so soothing.
 21st-century brain and addiction-related science now prove that there are a variety of ways to get your brain functions back and treat addiction.

-According to the u.s. recovery Research Institute, the relapse rate for recovering alcoholics is 1 or 2 times in their first year of staying sober.
+According to the U.S. Recovery Research Institute, the relapse rate for recovering alcoholics is 1 or 2 times in their first year of staying sober.
 But it is different for every person because some people might relapse in their first year of sobriety but then go on staying sober for years and decades to come.
 But some people relapse regularly even after five or ten years of sobriety.

-Addiction is a very serious and chronic disease just as other medical conditions and just like we do not give up on those conditions and treat them for as long as necessary, it is important to not give up on addiction as well, and no matter how many times a person relapses they should try again.
+Addiction is a very serious and chronic disease just like other medical conditions and just like we do not give up on those conditions and treat them for as long as necessary, it is important to not give up on addiction as well, and no matter how many times a person relapses they should try again.
 It is important to understand that having a relapse after addiction treatment does not mean that you have failed on your journey to living a healthy life and long-term recovery.
 This could happen to even long-term sober alcoholics and you can never predict the future relapse.

 Are you safe from relapse if you have long-term sobriety?

 When you get sober for the first time the idea of not having drinks or drugs for a full day of the week looks difficult or impossible.
 After a while, we get to grips with how to navigate life on its own one day at a time without drinking.
-Does living on an empty stomach and no need of sleep mean that you’re safe from addiction again?
+Does living on an empty stomach and having no need for sleep mean that you’re safe from addiction again?
 Is it really necessary for someone not to survive without suffering?
 As the years begin you will be sober.
 You no longer have to fight against all those things that cause your cravings.
 Is your recovery cured or not?

 How to deal with embarrassment after relapse in long-term